 According to Mattys et al. (2012), effort may depend on the interaction of two factors: those imposed by the demands of the task, and listener-related factors.
-Task-related demands can be the type of noise, such as steady-state or multi-talker babble, or the acoustic environment in a given situation, for example whether it is easy or difficult.
+Taskrelated demands can be a type of noise, such as steadystate or multi-talker babble, or the acoustic environment in a given situation.
 An example of an easy acoustic environment is when the speech is louder than the noise, and a difficult acoustic environment is when the noise is louder than the speech.
-Factors related to the listener can be an aspect such as the person's hearing status, for example whether they have normal hearing or hearing loss.
+Factors related to the listener can be whether they have normal hearing or hearing loss.
 Keeping these factors in mind, it is necessary to include the factor of motivation.
 Motivational intensity theory (Brehm & Self, 1989) describes motivation in relation to pursuing a goal.
 The theory explains that people conserve their resources by only investing resources in tasks where the goal can be pursued successfully.
 When task conditions become too difficult, people will at some point just 'give up'.
-That is, when a person realises that they are not getting enough success out of solving a task compared to how many resources they are investing, they will discontinue allocating mental resources to solving the task (Pichora-Fuller et al., 2016).
+That is, when a person realizes that they are not getting enough success out of solving a task compared to how many resources they are investing, they will discontinue allocating mental resources to solving the task (Pichora-Fuller et al., 2016).
 We can interpret this situation as the 'tipping point' or the 'give up point'.